Counseling, College, & Career Center

 2. Student (not parent) will decide whether or not to disclose a disability to colleges.

-3. Student (and parent if under 18) will sign a release (available to print from files below) allowing IEP/504/Declassified Document and Psychoeducational Report to be forwarded to the college office that provides adjustments.
+3. Student (and parent if under 18) will sign a release (available to print from files below)

 4. When the student makes the final college choice, it is the student's responsibility to access services through the college's office that provides academic adjustments.